AHTC alleges that all payments totalling $33 million made to ex-managing agent are void

 SINGAPORE - Aljunied-Hougang Town Council (AHTC) has alleged that all payments it made to its then-managing agent FM Solutions and Services (FMSS) and service provider FM Solutions and Integrated Services (FMSI) are null and void as its town councillors had acted in breach of their fiduciary duties.

-It is claiming up to $33,717,535 against Workers' Party (WP) chief Low Thia Khiang; town council vice-chairman Sylvia Lim; Ms How Weng Fan, owner of the town council's former managing agent firm FM Solutions and Services (FMSS); and FMSS, for payments made from July 15, 2011 to July 14, 2015.
+It is demanding that Workers' Party (WP) chief Low Thia Khiang; town council vice-chairman Sylvia Lim; Ms How Weng Fan, owner of FMSS; and FMSS, give an account of $33,717,535 of payments made to FMSS and FMSI from July 15, 2011 to July 14, 2015.

+Failing which, AHTC wants "equitable compensation" for any sum that has been wrongfully paid out.

 At the centre of the issue is a flawed system that resulted in the appointment of FMSS and FMSI, and allowing its officers to benefit themselves.